COS 484: Natural Language Processing

 When debugging code together, you are only allowed to look at the input-output behavior of each other's programs (so you should write good test cases!).
 It is important to remember that even if you didn't copy but just gave another student your solution, you are still violating the honor code, so please be careful.
 If you feel like you made a mistake (it can happen, especially under time pressure!), please reach out to the instructors; the consequences will be much less severe than if we approach you.

-Large language model policy: You may not consult a large language model (LLM) when working on assignment (e.g. you should not feed in assignment questions to an LLM or ask it to write a function and/or code snippet required in an assignment, similar to how you can’t look up assignment solutions on Google).
-Note that using Github Copilot is considered consulting an LLM.
-You may use LLMs to help understanding concepts and to study for exams (e.g. like looking up YouTube videos explaining CNNs).
+Large language model policy: You may not consult a Large Language Model (LLM) when working on the Theory portions of assignments.
+You may use coding assistants like GitHub Copilot/Cursor for completing the programming parts of the homework but we require you to document your use of these assistants in your submission (details will be provided in the assignment).
+You may also use LLMs to help understand concepts and to study for exams (e.g. like looking up YouTube videos explaining CNNs).
 However, note that LLMs can generate incorrect text and that they often are equally confident when they are correct vs. incorrect (this is analogous to the fact that not everything presented on YouTube is factually correct).
 Our course materials are the only standard with which exams and assessments will be evaluated.

 Final Project